So, your wedding’s coming up and you need to know how to find a “good wedding DJ near me” who can keep your guests dancing throughout the night?

 - Is your electrical equipment PAT tested?
 They’ll need to be able to provide proof of this if the venue asks for it.

-- Do you play lots of weddings?
-Luckily, by using Encore Musicians you’re already a step ahead of most people when they book the music for their wedding, because we do lots of the work for you.
+- Do you play for many weddings?
+Luckily, by using Encore Musicians you’re already a step ahead of most people when they book the music for their wedding because we do lots of the work for you.
 It’s always a good idea, however, to make sure that your DJ knows how weddings work and how to work the crowd.
-Building an incredible atmosphere at a wedding is a very different thing from playing a club night, or a corporate event.
+Building an incredible atmosphere at a wedding is a very different thing from playing a club night or a corporate event.
 They’ll need to be confident in playing for a mixed crowd of people of different ages and potentially different social backgrounds, too.

 - What music do you have?
 Can you play our favourite songs?
 And crucially, can you play the song we want for our first dance?
 Most DJs these days will have a near limitless range of tracks, thanks to the freedom that comes with digitalised music.
-But ask them, all the same.
+But it’s still worth checking with them before the wedding!

 - How long will you play for, and how many breaks will you take?
 Check that they’ll set up music to continue playing during those breaks.